Futuramistic/RayTracing/README.md

 ### Basic Ray Tracing

 Basic ray tracing.
 One ray is casted per pixel.
+The scene consists of a silvery horizontal plane, a silvery vertical plane (in the background), a bouncing golden yellow ball, and a revolving shiny green ball.
+There are two point light sources.
+The image above was produced using 2 levels of ray tracing (recursion level = 2).

 ## Task 2 - Distributed Ray Tracing
 <img src="https://github.com/Futuramistic/RayTracing/blob/master/Images/task2.PNG" style="vertical-align:middle" width="396" height="222"/>